FBA Fees Updates

 Amazon raised FBA fulfillment fees by an average of $0.08 per unit sold.
 Products priced $10β$50 see roughly +$0.08/unit, while items above $50 face steeper increases of $0.31β$0.51.
 Products under $10 get a smaller $0.05 bump and still qualify for Low-Price FBA rates.

-Read summary βAmazon Adds Returns Processing Fee for Apparel and High-Return Categories
+Read summary βAmazon Updates Returns Processing Fee Rates for Apparel and High-Return Categories

-Amazon introduced a Returns Processing Fee for product categories that historically experience high return rates, including clothing, footwear, and fashion accessories.
-The fee is charged per returned unit when a category's return rate exceeds Amazon's threshold, adding a new cost layer for apparel FBA sellers beyond standard fulfillment fees.
+Amazon updated the Returns Processing Fee rates for 2026, affecting product categories with high return rates including clothing, footwear, and fashion accessories.
+Originally introduced in June 2024, this per-unit fee is charged when a category's return rate exceeds Amazon's threshold.
+The 2026 rate adjustment increases costs for apparel FBA sellers.

 Read summary βInbound Defect Fees Consolidated and Significantly Increased